kayble289/alx-low_level_programming/0x02-functions_nested_loops/README.md

-this directory is for functions and nested loops in C this program prints _putchar followed by a newline
+this directory is for functions and nested loops in C

+0 - this program prints _putchar followed by a new line